 The tree has a pale brown wood, which is soft and fine grained.
 The leaves turn yellow in autumn and often have red or golden brown tones.
 As the tree isn't large enough to produce large timber it is used for turnery, marketry, and craft work.

 The bark of the Hornbeam is pale grey with vertical markings, sometimes with a short twisted trunk, which develops ridges with age.
 The leaves are a similar shape to beech leaves - oval, toothed and with pointed tips but beautifully ridged.
-Produces fantastic colours in the autumn.
+Bears yellowish green catkins and produces fantastic colours in the autumn.

 The English Oak is a deep rooted, broad crowned, deciduous tree reaching 30m or more in height.
 It has a thick deeply fissured bark.

 Acorns are born singly or in groups of 2-5 and fall early in Autumn.
 Oak trees support the greatest variety of insects and other invertebrate life of all other British trees.
 It can be more than 500 different species.